Best Whole House Water Filter Melbourne 2026: What to Look For

 System Type

-What It Handles Well
+Handles Well

-What It Misses
+Misses

 Best For

-1-Stage (carbon only)
+1-stage (carbon only)

-Basic chlorine and taste improvement
+Basic chlorine and taste

-2-Stage (sediment + carbon)
+2-stage (sediment + carbon)

-3-Stage (sediment + carbon + composite)
+3-stage (sediment + carbon + composite)

-Melbourne mains water, especially in the western suburbs with chloramine
+Melbourne mains, especially chloramine western suburbs

-Micron Rating: Understanding the Finest Filtration Level
+Micron Rating: The Finest Filtration Level

 Micron Rating